Review Summary: Different kinds of ambition: Oceansize get cohesive

 , but have composed an album with a very different overall feel.

-may sound nothing like the grandiose You Can’t Keep a Bad Man Down
+may sound nothing like the clamorous You Can’t Keep a Bad Man Down

 With Everyone Into Position